 "Training doesn’t help one jot if people can’t remember it in the real world" —Teresa Ewington

 Our biggest goal in training is to get students to remember the material.
-In order to do this more effectively, it helps to understand exactly what causes the mind to forget things.
-By understanding what makes a person forget, we can incorporate things into our programs that help counteract those causes.
+To do this more effectively, it helps learning what causes the mind to forget things.
+By getting a clear view of what makes a person forget, we can incorporate key elements into our programs that help counteract those causes.

-Reason #1: Encoding Failure (Learner Didn't Pay Attention to Content)
+Reason #1: Encoding Failure (Learning Didn't Pay Attention to Content)

 This is the most common cause of forgetting.
-Basically, the information never actually made it to the person's memory bank.
+The information never actually made it to the person's memory bank.
 This happens when a student fails to focus on what is being taught.
-Maybe they had other things on their mind that day or the material simply wasn't engaging enough to capture their attention.
+Maybe they had other things on their mind that day, or the material just wasn't engaging enough to capture their attention.
 Another reason for not paying attention is that the student didn't see a reason for learning this information; it didn't seem to have a purpose related to the subject at hand.
 This encoding failure can also occur when someone is being presented with too much information all at once, causing them to have to pick and choose what the brain will retain.